rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 - The Application class depends on the Logger interface, making it easy to switch or extend logging mechanisms without modifying the high-level logic

+# 2. Design Pattern
+Design patterns are general, reusable solutions to common problems that arise in software design.
+They represent best practices and are based on the experiences and insights of skilled software developers.
+Design patterns provide a standardized approach to solving problems that can be applied across various types of software projects.

+**Key Aspects of Design Patterns:**

+ - Reusability
+ - Common Language
+ - Best Practices
+ - Flexibility

+### Types of Design Patterns:

+1. Creational Patterns
+    a.
+Builder
+    b.
+Factory
+    c.
+Singleton
+    d. prototype

+2. Structural Patterns
+    a.
+Adapter
+    b.
+Facade
+    c.
+Decorator
+    d.
+Proxy

+3. Behavioral Patterns
+    a.
+Strategy
+    b.
+Observer
+    c.
+Command
+    d.
+Chain of Responsiblity

+## 2.1 Builder
+Builder is a creational design pattern, which allows constructing complex objects step by step.
+Unlike other creational patterns, Builder doesn’t require products to have a common interface.
+That makes it possible to produce different products using the same construction process.